ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 The post-processing of the raw data can be done with OutcomeProcessSIRLabor.py.
 It uses the the file Data2_MP.csv

 Data1_MP.csv contains the estimated probabilities by municipality (comuna) and economic (sector) of working in an essential activity (the initial values).
 Data2_Mp.csv contains 19854 types of agents, the number of each type, and characteristics.
 The description of each can be found in the paper.
+Data elaborated from Encuesta Nacional de Empleo dic.
+2019 (https://www.ine.cl/docs/default-source/ocupacion-y-desocupacion/bbdd).

 SIRLaborMPCal.py (Python): to replicate the simulation of several configurations sequentially (used in the first step of the manual calibration).
 It uses four input files: Data1_MP.csv, Data2_MP.csv, RealDCom.csv, RealDRM.csv.
 The last two files contain real data by comuna (excluding Alhué)